-There are variations of sequence listing errors like extraneous text at the end of the listings, and inconsistencies in the reporting number of sequences.
-No matter how trivial the error is, it can straightaway lead to rejection of the patent application at the PTO.
+Moreover, there are variations of sequence listing errors like extraneous text at the end of the listings, and inconsistencies in the reporting number of sequences.
+No matter how trivial the error is, it can straightaway lead to the rejection of the patent application at the PTO.

 Also, read How can Proofreading a Patent Help You?

 Although a majority of the errors lie in the format of the sequence listings but to some extent mistakes have been found within the sequence itself.
 As we said earlier, no matter how small the error is, we cannot and must not ignore it.
 Even if you did, it surely will catch the eye of the patent examiner.